jagregory/abrash-zen-of-asm/src/chapter-14.md

 which is one full instruction shorter.

-Stretching this idea still further, we could relocate three of our flags to bits 7, 6, and 5 of `EventFlags`, with bits 4-0 always set to 0, as shown in Figure 14.7.
+Stretching this idea still further, we could relocate three of our flags to bits 7, 6, and 5 of `EventFlags`{.nasm}, with bits 4-0 always set to 0, as shown in Figure 14.7.

 ![](images/fig14.7RT.png)